 Removing ticks from your dog

-I think the best tool for the job is a plastic removal stick such as the The Frontline Pet Care Universal Tick Remover (available from Monster Pet Supplies).
+I think the best tool for the job is a plastic removal stick like the O’Tom Tick Twister (available from Monster Pet Supplies).
 This is suitable for any sized tick.
 Removal sticks are specially designed to safely and quickly remove ticks.
 Personally, I think these are better than using tweezers, as you may inadvertently squeeze the parasite when using tweezers.

 You will need: some gloves, your removal tool, antiseptic wipes, rubbing alcohol and a jar or container with a lid.